kgateway-dev/kgateway/docs/content/guides/integrations/cert_manager/_index.md

 ### Using AWS IRSA

-A more production approach should use IAM roles for service accounts (IRSA).
+For production-level setups, use IAM roles for service accounts (IRSA) to give cert manager the necessary access.

-Make sure it is enable in your EKS cluster before going throught this tutorial.
-See more on [AWS website](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
+**Before you begin**: Make sure that IRSA is enabled in your EKS cluster.
+For more information, see the [AWS IRSA documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).

 #### Create role and policy

-For convenience, let's create some variables :
+For convenience, save the following information in environment variables:

 ```shell
 export AWS_ACCOUNT=$(aws sts get-caller-identity --query Account | tr -d '"')